tjanczuk/arrjs/README.md

 the process environment variable named ```PORT```.
 For example, in case of node.js applications, this value is accessible via the ```process.env.PORT``` property and can be used to set up an HTTP listener.
 See [server.js](https://github.com/tjanczuk/arrjs/blob/master/src/apps/app1/server.js) for an example.

+The unsecured (-p) and secured (-s) port number are the two TCP port numbers arrdwas.js will listen on.
+Arrdwas.js will accept HTTP and WS traffic over the unsecured port, and HTTPS and WSS traffic over the secured port.
+SSL security terminates at arrdwas.js.
+Arrdwas.js acts as an HTTP[S]/WS[S] reverse proxy, routing incoming requests to appropriate applications, and activating them if necessary.
+Communication between arrdwas.js and an instance of a application is not secured with SSL (i.e. HTTP or WS), so the application code should always set up their listeners for HTTP and WS, regardless whether client calls arrive over SSL or not.
+Appropriate set of proxy ```x-forwarded-*``` headers that arrdwas.js adds to the requests allow applications to learn more about the original client connection.

+Each instance of arrdwas.js is configured with an X.509 certificate (-c) and the associated private key (-k).
+This certificate and private key are used to identify the server during the SSL handshake, unless application specific configuration overrdies this setting by providing its own certificate and private key to be used  with [Server Name Identification (SNI)](http://en.wikipedia.org/wiki/Server_Name_Indication).
+Note that for SNI to take effect the client must support it, but most modern browsers do.
+If you plan to support SSL for multiple applications with different host names and use a single server side certificate to secure them, the domain suffix of all these applications must be the same (e.g. foo.barbaz.com and baz.barbaz.com), and the certificate must be a wildcard certificate (e.g.
+CN=*.barbaz.com).